 125 East Avenue Room 105 Norwalk, CT 06851

-If you are staying close to home due to COVID-19 concerns, there are still options for making your tax payment right from home.
+If you are staying close to home due to COVID-19 or other concerns, there are options for making your tax payment from home.
 You may pay by mail, or online or over the telephone using a debit, credit or ATM card, or (recommended) by using an "E check" (ACH payment).
 Make your check payable to "City of Norwalk Tax Collector" and mail to:

 City of Norwalk